 In the next few years in primary school a touch-typing programme might be introduced, using a screen-reading program such as Jaws or Supernova.
 I may help the pupil to practise these skills, which can prove invaluable in the years to come, both in terms of speed and presentation of work.
 The teacher will give me the class's work well in advance so that I can prepare it in a suitable format and return it before the relevant lesson.
 This ensures that pupils with visual impairment receive their work at the same time as their peers.
 This introduces more formality and structure into the system and reduces the need for in-class support.
 Developing this independence now will smooth the transition to high school.

 At senior school the emphasis will be on the preparation of the vast range of curriculum materials.
 Again, I will prepare these in advance after close consultation with the teacher.
 Materials might include tactile maps, diagrams, graphs and charts.
 I may also be involved in pre-teaching, revision and study skills sessions if these have been identified as a priority, and may act as a scribe or a reader in examinations (with the permission of the examinations board).

-Kathryn Lees is a teaching assistant she works in different schools and is deployed where her particular skills are most needed.
-Kathryn is a Braillist, and she uses technology to produce many of the materials needed for pupils.
-Kathryn is a major source of support to new TAs, especially during their induction period.
-She can be seen and heard on a DVD produced by the DCSF as part of the induction pack for TAs.
+Kathryn Lees is a teaching assistant.
+She works in several schools and is deployed where her particular skills are most needed.
+She is a Braillist, and she uses technology to produce many of the materials needed for pupils.
+She is a major source of support to new TAs, especially during their induction period.
+She can be seen and heard on a DVD produced by the DfE as part of the induction pack for TAs.